leezhixuan/CS3245-hw4/README.txt

 a dictionary whose key-value pair is docID : docLength.

 postings.txt - saved output of list of Nodes objects, as well as a dictionary whose key-pair value is docID : docLength.

+BONUS.docx - details the experimential results and analysis of the query refinement techniques that we have implemented for HW4

 == Statement of individual work ==